jim-easterbrook/Photini/code/doc_src/source/introduction/introduction.rst

 If not, you should be able to download it from the `pyexiv2 download page <http://tilloy.net/dev/pyexiv2/download.html>`_.
 As a last resort, you may need to compile and install it yourself, following `these instructions <http://tilloy.net/dev/pyexiv2/developers.html#building-and-installing>`_.

+If you would like to use Photini to upload photos to Flickr, you will also need to install `python-flickrapi <http://stuvel.eu/flickrapi#installation>`_.
+This is available from some Linux distributions' repositories, or via ``easy_install``.
+See the python-flickrapi website for details.

 Dependencies (Windows)
 ^^^^^^^^^^^^^^^^^^^^^^